arrubiu/ildeposito.org/sites/all/modules/contrib/checklistapi/README.txt

 Current Maintainer: Travis Carden <http://drupal.org/user/236758>

-Checklist API Provides a simple interface for modules to create fillable, persistent checklists that track progress with completion times and users.
+Checklist API provides a simple interface for modules to create fillable, persistent checklists that track progress with completion times and users.
 See checklistapi_example.module for an example implementation.